pipps42/rift-sim/docs/04-development/DEVELOPMENT-ROADMAP.md

 Phase 5.5 is complete when:

-1. ✅ Player can play a card and its script executes
+1. ✅ Player can play a card and its script executes ✅ DONE
-2. ✅ Unit enters battlefield and onEntersPlay triggers
+2. ✅ Unit enters battlefield and onEntersPlay triggers ✅ DONE (via standardMove)
-3. ✅ Unit attacks and OnCombatStartTrigger fires (Yasuo works)
+3. ❌ Unit attacks and OnCombatStartTrigger fires (Yasuo works) - CombatManager V3 needed
-4. ✅ Unit dies and onDeath executes
+4. ❌ Unit dies and onDeath executes - processDeaths hooks needed
-5. ✅ Spell goes on chain with sourceCard
+5. ❌ Spell goes on chain with sourceCard - ChainSystem integration needed
-6. ✅ Counter spell (Defy) can target and counter chain spell
+6. ❌ Counter spell (Defy) can target and counter chain spell - ChainSystem integration needed
-7. ✅ Full game can be played from setup to victory
+7. ⚠️ Full game can be played from setup to victory - Partial (missing combat triggers & death hooks)
-8. ✅ All integration tests pass
+8. ⚠️ All integration tests pass - Partial (player actions ✅, combat/chain ❌)

-**Ready for Phase 6 when all 8 criteria met.**
+**Progress: 2/8 complete, 2 in progress**

+**Next Priority:** CombatManager V3 integration OR ChainSystem integration

 ---